felixp7/lunar-logo/README.md

 Status
 ------

-As of 21 January 2017, Lunar Logo supports 55 procedures (you can find the list at the end of `lunar.py`), including flow control.
-There are no functions yet; calling `return` will just end the program.
-For now, you can store a block of code in a variable (code is data in Logo!) and run it repeatedly:
+As of 23 January 2017, Lunar Logo supports 68 procedures (you can find the list at the end of `lunar.py`), including flow control and (first-class) functions with lexical scoping.
+Dynamic scoping is also possible.

-	make greeting do
-		print results parse [Hello, :you !]
-	end

-	make you stranger
-	run :greeting
-	type [What's your name?]
-	make you readword
-	run :greeting
+**Beware that once a function has been defined in the current scope, any naked appearance of its name will be taken as an attempt to call it.**

-For that matter, calling `break` outside of a loop will also end the program, since there will be nothing to stop the condition from propagating; only `continue` will work correctly anywhere.
+Calling `break` outside of a loop, or `return` outside of a function, will end the program, since there will be nothing to stop the condition from propagating; only `continue` will work correctly in any block of code.

 Thanks for reading.
 More to come.